Latest Project News

 The new bridge is located just upstream (to the west) of the old bridge.

 WHAT DOES THE NEW BRIDGE LOOK LIKE?

 The new bridge has two 12-foot lanes and 10-foot shoulders on the inside and outside.
 MoDOT worked with local officials and community leaders to design the aesthetics of the bridge, which includes decorative lighting, railing details and decorative columns.

 DOES THE NEW BRIDGE HAVE A BIKE-PEDESTRIAN LANE?

 Yes, the new bridge will have a ten-foot protected bike/pedestrian path.

 WHAT IS THE CONSTRUCTION SCHEDULE?

 Construction began in the summer of 2016.
-The new bridge will be open by late 2018.
+The new bridge opened in late 2018.
 All construction is expected to be completed by the summer of 2019.

 WHAT KIND OF TRAFFIC IMPACTS WILL THERE BE?